10 Spook-tacular Ways to Spend Halloween in New Orleans

 cocktail in a blood bag at vampire cafe in new orleansPin

-After your vampire tour, you may want to head to New Orleans Vampire Cafe for a fun dinner amongst vampires.
-This is a popular restaurant that serves up traditional New Orleans cuisine with a vampire twist.
-The added touches throughout the restaurant give it a spooky vibe.
-You’ll want to go at night.
+After your vampire tour, head to the New Orleans Vampire Café for a fun dinner amongst vampires.
+This popular restaurant serves traditional New Orleans cuisine with a vampire twist, and the spooky touches throughout the restaurant create an eerie vibe, especially at night.
+You never know what characters you’ll encounter at Vampire Café on Halloween.

 beetlejuice hanging out at a barPin